Rihanna: 2007–2008: Good Girl Gone Bad

-The lead single from Good Girl Gone Bad was "Umbrella", featuring Jay-Z. It topped the charts in several territories, spending ten consecutive weeks at number one on the UK Singles Chart and seven at number one on the Billboard Hot 100.
-The following singles, "Shut Up and Drive" and "Hate That I Love You", saw moderate success, while the album's fourth single, "Don't Stop the Music", peaked at number three in the US.
+The lead single from Good Girl Gone Bad was "Umbrella", featuring Jay-Z. It topped the charts in several territories, spending ten and seven consecutive weeks at number one on the UK Singles Chart and Billboard Hot 100, respectively.
+The following singles, "Shut Up and Drive" and "Hate That I Love You", peaked at numbers fifteen and seven on the Billboard Hot 100, respectively, while the album's fourth single, "Don't Stop the Music", reached number three.
 In support of the album, Rihanna embarked on the worldwide Good Girl Gone Bad Tour in September 2007, performing 80 concerts across five continents.
-At the 2008 Grammy Awards, she received multiple nominations for Good Girl Gone Bad and won the Grammy Award for Best Rap/Sung Collaboration for "Umbrella" alongside Jay-Z. In late 2008, she released "Rehab", the fifth and final single from Good Girl Gone Bad; it peaked within the top 20 of the charts in both the US and UK.
+At the 50th Grammy Awards, she received multiple nominations for Good Girl Gone Bad and won the Grammy Award for Best Rap/Sung Collaboration for "Umbrella" alongside Jay-Z. In late 2008, she released "Rehab", the fifth and final single from Good Girl Gone Bad; it peaked within the top 20 of the charts in both the US and UK.
 Having sold nine million copies as of 2023, Good Girl Gone Bad is her best-selling album worldwide.

 Entertainment Weekly named Rihanna "Diva of the Year" in 2008, praising her "newfound staying power".
 In April 2008, Rihanna joined Kanye West as a supporting act on his Glow in the Dark Tour.
 The reissue of Good Girl Gone Bad, subtitled Reloaded, was released on June 2; selling 63,000 copies in its first week, it helped the original album rise to number seven in the US.
 Reloaded spawned four new tracks, two of which—"Disturbia" and "Take a Bow"—topped the Billboard Hot 100.
 Soon after the release of Reloaded, she issued Good Girl Gone Bad Live, a DVD documentary featuring Rihanna's December 2007 concert at the Manchester Arena.
-In 2008, she announced her romantic relationship with singer Chris Brown and topped the Hot 100 once again with a feature on rapper T.I.'s song "Live Your Life".
+In 2008, she announced her romantic relationship with singer Chris Brown and topped the Hot 100 for six weeks with a feature on rapper T.I.'s song "Live Your Life".